 Pack Size and weight

 Any gear for hiking, camping, or backpacking should be light to give you an easy time as you move through the jungle.
 Always go for outwear that is extra-light yet functional and durable.
-Additionally, whether it is a trouser or jacket, it should pack away small and give room for other accessories.
+Additionally, whether it is a trouser or a jacket, it should pack away small and give room for other accessories.

 It is indispensable for your raingear to be enjoyable to walk in.
 One of the aspects that affect the level of comfort is flexibility.
 The best watertight gear should stretch sufficiently and move with your body allowing for smooth mobility without being cumbersome.
 In a like manner, it should also be functional to keep you dry, warm, and protected.
 Extra features like pockets, hood, and zippers will have a major impact on the coziness of your rain gear.